c0c0n3/ome-smuggler/docs.src/content/examples/whirlwind-tour.md

 []
 ~~~

-###### Note
 On failure, Smuggler sends a notification email to both the user who requested
-the import (see contents of `min-import.json`) and the system administrator.
+the import (see contents of `min-import.json`) and the system administrator---
-Email notifications are disabled until we sort out the mail server issue.
-(Let
-me know if you want to try using Gmail, in which case I can merge the code in
-to enable the feature.)
+assuming you [configured one][mail-config].
+If you didn't configured the mail
+service earlier, then the sending of emails will fail, after a couple of days
+of trying though---as per default configuration.
+On giving up sending, Smuggler
+stores the failed email messages and lets you manage them through its REST API
+just like we've done for failed imports.
+Use the `list-failed-mail` script to
+list them, and then the `get` and `delete` scripts; the messages are stored in
+MIME format so they can be piped directly into a program such as `sendmail` to
+send them off.

 Success Scenario